Glasgow Science Centre is one of Scotland’s must-see visitor attractions – presenting concepts of science and technology in unique and inspiring ways.

 Path to main entrance

 The main entrances and exit to Glasgow Science Centre are wheelchair accessible.
 The area is also well lit with natural lighting and overhead lights.
-The main entrance is via a ramp up to automatic doors.
-The ramp is a long, but gentle slope, these doorways measure 160x220cm.
+The main entrance has easy access wth automatic doors.
+Doorways measure 160x220cm.
 Staff are located at the main doors and are on hand to assist anyone who requires assistance.

-The exit is in the Link Building next to the Gift Shop and Cineworld IMAX, this doorway measures 130x238cm.
+The exit is in the Link Building next to the Gift Shop and IMAX cinema, this doorway measures 130x238cm.
 Please note that there is a small moat area that is filled with water to the left of the doorway as you approach the door.

 Getting around inside